fajerjordan/reading-notes/markdown.md

 8. To order your list, precede each line with a number.

   1. James Madison
   2. John Quincy Adams
-  3. To order your list, precede each line with a number.
-  1. James Madison
-  2. John Quincy Adams
   3. James Monroe